pocketchange/pocketchange-android-sdk/README.md

 **You must disable test mode before releasing your app, otherwise users will not receive real rewards.**

 The SDK only works properly on real devices.
 Do not use emulators for testing or you will get faulty test results.

+## <a name="upgrading"></a>Upgrading

+To upgrade from an earlier release of the SDK:

+1. Pull the latest version of the SDK code from GitHub.
+2. Refresh the SDK project in Eclipse (with the project selected, navigate to File » Refresh).
+3. Delete all of the previous SDK entries from your AndroidManifest.xml.
+4. Complete steps 5 and 6 of the integration instructions.

 [1]: http://www.eclipse.org/downloads/